compsocialscience/summer-institute/about.md

 #### Participate

-If you’d like to participate in one of our institutes, [check out the 2023 locations](/locations#year2023).
+If you’d like to participate in one of our institutes, [check out our locations](/locations).

 #### Host